Jbleezy/BO2-Reimagined/README.md

 * Removed buildable table hint icons
 * Added buildable table hint strings on buildable purchase
 * Quest: all 5 signs must be meleed for wisp to spawn
-* Quest: no longer need to activate the Time Bomb to be able to spawn the 2nd wisp
-* Quest: no longer need to activate the lever in the Mansion before activating the bells
-* Quest: bells can be activated in any order
 * Quest: changed number of targets that need to be hit to 20 multiplied by the amount of player
 * Quest: completion button always activatable after completing the quest
+* Quest (Maxis): no longer need to activate the Time Bomb to be able to spawn the 2nd wisp
+* Quest (Maxis): no longer need to activate the lever in the Mansion before activating the bells
+* Quest (Maxis): bells can be activated in any order
+* Quest (Richtofen): can enter round infinity without having all players next to the Guillotine
+* Quest (Richtofen): Maze levers can be activated in an order

 #### Borough
 * Tunnels and bank area disabled